Cohasset Mulching Services

 Professional Mulch Selection & Soil Health Benefits for Cohasset's Glacial Till & Rocky New England Terrain

-Cohasset’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay (coastal, high water table).
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials that support soil health and plant needs.
-Mulching offers significant benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression with a 2-4 inch layer, and organic matter contribution to improve structure.
-Recommended organic mulches include shredded hardwood, aged wood chips, compost blends, leaf mold, and pine bark (ideal for acid-loving plants).
-Inorganic options like limestone gravel and decorative stone are suitable for specialty uses.
-To prevent the spread of invasive species, always source mulch from reputable suppliers and coordinate with the MA Division of Fisheries & Wildlife.
+Cohasset’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay near the coast.
+The region’s acidic pH (5.5-6.5) influences mulch selection, as does the need for moisture management and organic matter improvement.
+Mulching offers significant benefits: it retains soil moisture (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds (2-4 inch depth prevents annual weed germination), and adds organic matter to improve structure.
+Recommended materials include shredded hardwood, aged wood chips, compost blends, pine bark (ideal for acid-loving plants), and, for specialty uses, playground-certified or erosion control mulches.
+Inorganic options like limestone gravel and decorative stone are also available.
+Always avoid mulch sourced from invasive species and coordinate with the MA Division of Fisheries & Wildlife for best practices.

 Cohasset Stormwater Management & MS4 Compliance Through Strategic Mulching

 Strategic mulching is a key component of Cohasset’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
-Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads before they reach local waterways.
-Organic matter in mulch enhances infiltration and moderates the temperature of stormwater discharge, while also reducing phosphorus and nitrogen runoff.
+Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
+Organic mulches enhance infiltration and moderate the temperature of stormwater discharge, while also reducing phosphorus and nitrogen runoff.
 Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
 Best management practices require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with municipal street sweeping.
-For more information, contact:
+For stormwater compliance guidance, contact:

 Cohasset Project Management & Engineering